ibreaker14/Prolog/Part Two/readme.txt

 * Limited Resources -> Player needs to build a fire on the beach to attract the attention of a plane before time runs out.

 To win the game:
 Player must find a way to light a pile of wood on fire on the beach to attract the attention of a passing plane.
-If player fails to do this by the time, the timer runs out, he/she dies.
+If player fails to do this by the time the timer runs out, he/she dies.